JordanEmonoel/Kaggle_Courses/README.md

 # Data Visualization

 In this course, I learned to use data visualization with the seaborn library.
-I also learned to use:
+I also learned to use Line charts, Histograms, KDE's, Bar charts, Heatmaps and Scatter Plots.
-.
-Line charts
-.
-Histograms
-.
-KDE's
-.
-Bar charts
-.
-Heatmaps
-.
-Scatter Plots

 # Pandas